Himmat Sinha

-Himmat Sinha (Hindi: हिम्मत सिन्हा; 1928 – 8 February 2023) was an Indian philosopher in the modern era.
+Himmat Singh Sinha (Hindi: हिम्मत सिन्हा; 1928 – 8 February 2023) was an Indian philosopher, scholar, academician, and cultural theorist in the modern era.
 He was a professor of philosophy in Indian culture.
-He was widely known as "Nizam" of Kurukshetra region.
-He was also a former associate of Loknayak Jayaprakash Narayan and he had staunchly opposed the emergency of 1975.
-Similarly he was an associate of the Former Prime Minister Gulzari Lal Nanda to the development of Kurukshetra.
+He was widely known as "Nizam" of the Kurukshetra region.
+He was also a former associate of Loknayak Jayaprakash Narayan, and he had staunchly opposed the emergency of 1975.
+Similarly, he was an associate of the Former Prime Minister, Gulzari Lal Nanda, in the development of Kurukshetra.

 Early life

 Himmat Sinha was born in 1928 at Hasanpur in the state of Uttar Pradesh in India.
 He was from Bulandshahr in Uttar Pradesh and later shifted to Kurukshetra region of Haryana.
 He completed his graduation education from Punjab University, Chandigarh and post graduation education in philosophy from Meerut University.

 Academic career

 Himmat Sinha was appointed as a professor of philosophy in Indian culture at Kurukshetra University in Haryana during 1963.
 He served for 30 years as a professor and later became head of department in philosophy there.
 He was a member of the Indian Council for Philosophical Research for four consecutive years.
 He delivered 10 minutes Geeta Sandesh on All India Radio at Kurukshetra and Rohtak for several years.
 It is said that he was a scholar of Indian philosophy, an educator as well as a keen knower of the Ramcharitmanas of Tulsi Das.
 He has written forewords to poetry collections, story collections, essay collections and other books by about 40 different authors.
 Many students conducted research under the guidance of him.

 Sinha died on February 8, 2023.